Miras1990/Ubuntu-24.04-LTS-Post-Install-Guide/Ubuntu 24.04 LTS Post Install Guide.md

 ```
 sudo apt install intel-level-zero-gpu-raytracing
 ```
-* Verifying installation
+* Verifying installation:
 ```
 clinfo | grep "Device Name"
 ```
 * You should see the Intel graphics product device names listed.
-If they do not appear, ensure you have permissions to access /dev/dri/renderD*
+If they do not appear, ensure you have permissions to access /dev/dri/renderD*:
 ```
 sudo gpasswd -a ${USER} render
 newgrp render